ManasKhosla/contactsApp/README.md

 # contactsApp

-This app will store and read contacts
+###This app will store and read contacts without the need of any complex database.